What Should My Superheat Be?

 When the load on the evaporator coil goes up a TEV / EEV will respond by opening further in an attempt to keep the superheat constant.
 A fixed metering device cannot adjust, so as the heat load on the coil goes up, so does the superheat.

-When charging a fixed orifice A/C system you can use the chart below to figure out the proper superheat to set once all other parameters have been accounted for
+When charging a fixed orifice A/C system you can use the chart below to figure out the proper superheat to set once all other parameters have been accounted for or you can use our special superheat and delta t calculator HERE

 Using this chart requires that you measure indoor (return) wet bulb temperature so that the heat associated with the moisture in the air is also being accounted for as well.
 This is one of MANY target superheat calculators out there, you can use apps, sliderules etc… Here is ANOTHER ONE